miranj/craft-contact-form-tuner/README.md

 [config]:https://docs.craftcms.com/v3/config/
 [multi]:https://docs.craftcms.com/v3/config/environments.html#multi-environment-configs

-Here is a sample config file along with a list of all possible settings with their default values:
+Here is a sample config file along with a list of all possible settings and their default values:

 ```php
 <?php